What is an SBA Business Plan?

 Appendix

-The appendix includes any additional relevant information.
+The appendix of the business plan should hold all supporting documents that validate the information presented.
 You can use this section to list any requested information as well.

 Examples of supporting documents: